Bsubs/CITS5501-Software-Testing/README.md

 *You need not exhaustively describe all characteristics, partitions, test cases and values that would be needed, but should briefly discuss what more would be needed – beyond the eight characteristics and three test cases you have described – to achieve Base Choice Coverage, and how you would know when it was achieved.*

-Input Space Partitioning (ISP) is a technique that involves dividing the imput space into partitions.
+Input Space Partitioning (ISP) is a technique that involves dividing the input space into partitions.
 Partitions are a collection of disjoint sets which cover the domain of the function that we are trying to model.

-For the parameterrs origin, destination and flight number, syntatic correctness will be part of the partitions tested.
-As a postcondition, the method throws an exception if one of the above parameters is syntatically incorrect so that will need to be tested.
+For the parameters origin, destination and flight number, syntactic correctness will be part of the partitions tested.
+As a postcondition, the method throws an exception if one of the above parameters is syntactically incorrect so that will need to be tested.

-For the parameters cabinType, departureDate and numPeople, syntatic correctness will not be one of the partitions tested as the syntatic corrrectness of those parameters are assumed preconditions of the method.
-Behaviour is undefined in the event that one of these parameters is not syntatically correct.
+For the parameters cabinType, departureDate and numPeople, syntatic correctness will not be one of the partitions tested as the syntatic correctness of those parameters are assumed preconditions of the method.
+Behaviour is undefined in the event that one of these parameters is not syntactically correct.

-Attempting to pass in null values will not be tested as this is simply testing the ability of the java virtual machine to detech null values.
 We will also not include any partitions that involve passing in invalid types (such as a int into a Sting parameter) as the code would not compile.

 - `origin`: The origin airport code.
 It should be a valid 3-letter IATA airport code.
 Partitions:
-    - Syntatically and semantically valid codes: This is the base choice and tests for what happens when a valid code is input.
+    - Semantically valid codes: This is the base choice
-    - Syntatically valid but semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid IATA codes.
+    - Semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid IATA codes.
-    - Syntatically Invalid Codes: This tests the ability of the method to throw a SyntacticError when presented with IATA codes greater or lesser than 3 letters long.
+    -

 - `destination`: The destination airport code.
 It should be a valid 3-letter IATA airport code.
 Partitions: valid codes, invalid codes, non-string inputs, null/empty.
-    - Syntatically and semantically valid codes: This is the base choice and tests for what happens when a valid code is input.
+    - Semantically valid codes: This is the base choice
-    - Syntatically valid but semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid IATA codes.
+    - Semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid IATA codes.

+- `origin & destination`: This tests if the parser can correctly detect syntactically valid and invalid codes
+    - Syntactically Valid Codes: This is the base choice
-    - Syntatically Invalid Codes: This tests the ability of the method to throw a SyntacticError when presented with IATA codes greater or lesser than 3 letters long.
+    - Syntactically Invalid Codes: This tests the ability of the method to throw a Syntactic Error when presented with IATA codes greater or lesser than 3 letters long.

 - `origin & destination`: The origin airport code should be different from the destination airport code.
 This is a compound characteristic involving both the origin and destination.
 There will be no need to test for syntax or semantics here as the ability of the class to handle those situations should have already been tested in the previous partition.
-    - Where origin and destination are different, syntatically and semantically correct IATA codes
+    - Where origin and destination are different, syntactically and semantically correct IATA codes.
+This is the base choice
-    - Where origin and destination are the same, syntatically and semantically correct IATA codes
+    - Where origin and destination are the same, syntactically and semantically correct IATA codes

 - `flightNumber`: The flight number.
 It should be a valid flight number.
-    - Syntatically and semantically valid codes: This is the base choice and tests for what happens when a valid flight number is input.
+    - Syntactically and semantically valid codes: This is the base choice
-    - Syntatically valid but semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid flight numbers.
+    - Syntactically valid but semantically invalid codes: This tests the ability of the method to throw a SemanticError due to invalid flight numbers.
-    - Syntatically Invalid Codes: This tests the ability of the method to throw a SyntacticError when presented with flight numbers that do no adhere to the definition of flight numbers as per the assignment specification.
+    - Syntactically Invalid Codes: This tests the ability of the method to throw a SyntacticError when presented with flight numbers that do not adhere to the definition of flight numbers as per the assignment specification.

 - `departureDate`: The departure date.
 It should be a date in the future.
     - Future Date: This represents a date after the current date.
 This is the base choice and tests for what happens when a valid departure date is input.
+This is the base choice.
     - Past Date: This represents a date that is strictly before the current date.
 This tests the ability of the method to throw a SemanticError due to invalid date.
-    - Currrent Date: This represents a boundary case where the departure date is set to be the current date.
-This tests the ability of the method to throw a SemanticError due to invalid date.
+    - Current Date: This represents a boundary case where the departure date is set to be the current date.

 - `cabinType`: The cabin type.
 Partitions: valid cabin types, invalid cabin types, non-string inputs, null/empty.
-    - Valid Cabin Type: One of the 6 possible cabin types
+    - Valid Cabin Type: One of the 6 possible cabin types.
+This is the base choice.
     - Invalid Cabin Type: Any letter that is not one of the 6 possible cabin types

 - `numPeople`: The number of people for which the booking is to be made.
 It should be between 1 and 10, inclusive.
-    - 1: Boundary Case
+    - 1: Boundary Case.
+This is the base choice.
     - 10: Boundary Case
     - -1: Negative Case
     - 11: Exceeds 10